 1. Using Latitude and Longitude to Calculate Miles between Two Addresses

 In our first method, we’ll use the latitude and longitude within a formula.
 The formula will use some trigonometric functions- ACOS, SIN, COS, and RADIANS functions to determine distance as miles.
+Let’s follow the instructions below to calculate the distance between two addresses in miles.

 - Activate Cell D8.